California Golden Bears start season at home against the Saint Thomas Tommies - WTOP News

 Berkeley, California; Monday, 9 p.m.
 EST

-BOTTOM LINE: The California Golden Bears host the Saint Thomas Tommies in the season opener.
+BOTTOM LINE: The California Golden Bears start the season at home against the Saint Thomas Tommies.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.